grislyeye/three-meet/contributing.md

 The rules here are designed to be open and anyone is free to make their own hacks.
 You can get involved, propose changes or copy the rules on [Github](https://github.com/grislyeye/three-meet).
 See the [license](license.md) for more information.

+Contributions should follow the high-level goals in the [design notes](design-notes.md).

 You can [report issues](https://github.com/grislyeye/three-meet/issues/new) and get involved in design on our [Github page](https://github.com/grislyeye/three-meet).

 Related projects include: